-Contact the Career Center at 863-8019 for the Activation Code as it may change periodically.
+Contact the Career Center at 863-8019 for an Activation Code as it may change periodically.
 Once you sign in with your Activation Code and complete the personal info page you will be given an ID and password that you will use to sign in at future visits.
-This ID and password can be emailed to you by clicking the, email this to myself.
+This ID and password can be emailed to you by clicking "email this to myself."

 The Self Directed Search (SDS) is a CAREER INVENTORY developed by Dr. John L. Holland, and it is based on the theory that people are happier and more successful in jobs that match their interests, values and skills.
 According to the theory, people can be loosely classified into six personality types: Realistic, Investigative, Artistic, Social, Enterprising and Conventional (RIASEC).
 Types that are next to one another on the hexagon are most similar.
 Types that are opposite one another are least similar.

-After taking the test, you will be prompted to enter the User ID number and Password, which may be obtained from the Career Center.
+After taking the assessment, you will be prompted to enter the User ID number and Password, which may be obtained from the Career Center.
 The user identification number and passwords are required to generate a confidential, eight-to-12 page interpretive report.
 The customized report is sent directly to the test taker's computer, where it can be stored or printed for easy reference.
-When you have completed the SDS Inventory, you may call the Career Center at 843-863-8019 to schedule an appointment.
+When you have completed the SDS Inventory, you may call the Career Center at 843-863-8019 to schedule an appointment for counseling or interpretation.

 The Online Strengths Test will help you identify, develop and find the perfect combination of your Top Strengths.
 Being passionate about your work is one of the keys to success and happiness.